Battle of Bangui (2021): Background

-In December 2020 major rebel groups in Central African Republic created Coalition of Patriots for Change.
+In December 2020, major rebel groups in the Central African Republic created the Coalition of Patriots for Change.
 They were led by former president François Bozizé.
-They tried to prevent organization of 2020–21 Central African general election.
+They tried to prevent the organization of the 2020–21 Central African general election.

-According to testimonies by members of armed groups Francois Bozize was directly involved in preparation and coordination of attack on Bangui.
-Karim Meckassoua, former president of National Assembly was also involved in preparations in coordination with Bozize, Noureddine Adam, Ali Darassa and several MPC generals.
-According to testimonies he was hoping that if coup d’état was successful he would be head of transitional government.
-However Bozize was convinced that Meckassoua was trying to double-cross him which lead to refusal of Bangui-based Anti-balaka fighters to join the attack.
-They were supposed to create chaos in Bangui which would allow other fighters to enter the capital.
-Meckassoua however denied all accusations.
+According to testimonies by members of armed groups, François Bozizé was directly involved in the preparation and coordination of the attack on Bangui.
+Karim Meckassoua, former president of the National Assembly, was also involved in preparations in coordination with Bozizé, Noureddine Adam, Ali Darassa, and several MPC generals.
+According to testimonies, he was hoping that if a coup d’état was successful, he would be the head of a transitional government.
+However, Bozizé was convinced that Meckassoua was trying to double-cross him, which led to the refusal of Bangui-based Anti-balaka fighters to join the attack.
+They were supposed to create chaos in Bangui, which would allow other fighters to enter the capital.
+Meckassoua, however, denied all accusations.